mongodb/specifications/source/sessions/driver-sessions.rst

 When an operation using a session returns a cursor, all subsequent ``GETMORE`` commands for that cursor MUST be run using the same session ID.

-If a driver decides to run a ``KILLCURSORS`` command on the cursor, it also MUST be run using the same session ID.
+If a driver decides to run a ``KILLCURSORS`` command on the cursor, it also MAY be run using the same session ID.
 See the Exceptions below for when it is permissible to not include a session ID in a ``KILLCURSORS`` command.